Why 'Peter Pan Goes Wrong' has universal comedic appeal

 The show's Broadway cast, many of whom have performed in it or The Play That Goes Wrong before, shares what makes this show that goes wrong so hilariously right.

 Even if you don't know Peter Pan Goes Wrong, you're likely familiar with the first part of that title.
 The story of the boy from Neverland who wouldn't grow up first took flight in 1904 as a play by J.M.
 Barrie and continues to shape countless childhoods worldwide.

-In 2013, Mischief Theatre Company — a comedy theatre group led by British writer/performers Jonathan Sayer, Jonathan Lewis, and Henry Shields — followed up the success of their smash hit The Play That Goes Wrong with their own take on that beloved tale.
+In 2013, Mischief Theatre Company — a comedy theatre group led by British writer/performers Jonathan Sayer, Henry Lewis, and Henry Shields — followed up the success of their smash hit The Play That Goes Wrong with their own take on that beloved tale.
 Peter Pan Goes Wrong is less of an adaptation and more of a play-within-a-play, as the fictional Cornley University Drama Society is actually putting on Peter Pan.

 But there’s a key difference: The show gets derailed almost constantly by mile-a-minute slapstick in the form of crumbling sets, forgotten lines, offstage fights, and fly rigs that don't actually lift up the actors.